Memorandum of Understanding Template, Free Download 2026

 International parties are negotiating a cross-border deal and need a preliminary agreement that establishes the framework, key terms, and timeline for finalizing a binding contract under a specific jurisdiction's laws.

 You need to document the understanding between parties in a situation where consideration has not yet been exchanged and a binding contract would be premature, but both sides want a written record of what they have agreed to so far.
+A memorandum of understanding form captures these preliminary terms in a structured format.

 What Should a Memorandum of Understanding Include?